 - The Beastmaster: Can apply to all three of the clans, but most notably to the Wildhammer clan due to their close connection with gryphons.
 To a lesser extent the Bronzebeard have it with their taming of rams and bears for battle whereas the Dark Iron have it with their houndmasters.

 - Culture Clash: As of the forming of the Council of Three Hammers, this has inevitably happened within Khaz Modan.
+The clans really dont respect each other and have several trust issues.
+It even leads to several fatal conflicts.

 - Dark Is Not Evil: The Dark Iron Dwarves, a formerly villainous clan of Dwarves that resemble an Evil Counterpart to the Bronzebeard and Wildhammer Dwarves.
 In Battle for Azeroth, the full might of their clan will be officially inducted into the Alliance, bringing their shadowy and grim tactics along with them.